 The Media unit attribute indicates the physical format of the media that is fed into the press or the printer.
-Choose from the following options:

 Sheet Individually cut sheets.

 Roll Media that is continuously connected and wrapped around a spindle.

 Continuous Media that is continuously connected and folded, as in a fan-folded format.